Skip to main content

 • Provide proof of your Canadian citizenship or PR status

-• Minimum coverage: $100,000 CAD for healthcare, hospitalization, and repatriation
+• Minimum coverage of $100,000 CAD for healthcare, hospitalization, and repatriation

-• Valid for the entire period of stay
+• Valid for at least 1 year from the date of entry

 How to Apply for the Super Visa